MitchyTh/eCommerce-Spring2025/README.md

 5. Run the backend server project to start the API
 6. Open the frontend project (if separate) and run it to interact with the backend

-## Limitations
-- Currently not fully operational as a production-ready application
-- File-based persistence is simplistic and not intended for large-scale use
-- Authentication and payment processing are not implemented yet

 ## Future Work
 - Integrate database support (e.g., SQL Server, PostgreSQL)
 - Add user authentication and authorization